Combining tradition with sustainable architecture

 It is easy to see why a young family would want to settle down in Auerstal.
 The village in Austria’s Weinviertel region is characterised by dense and enclosed housing in the centre, a beautiful alley lined with wine cellars, and a gentle, hilly landscape.

-On the outskirts of the village, the Döllinger-Tsao family of three set out to replace an old barn with a new house that would connect to the next-door home of one of the owner’s parents.
+On the outskirts of the village, the Döllinger-Tsao family of three set out to replace an old barn with a new energy-saving house that would connect to the next-door home of one of the owner’s parents.

 The environmentally conscious family came across architect Martin Rührnschopf, who is known for his sensitive approach and location-based ecological architecture.